-If youve ever had a baby, you might be familiar with the acronym NICU.
+If you've ever had a baby, you might be familiar with the acronym NICU.
 Neonatal Intensive Care Units, or NICUs, are special departments within hospitals that deal with newborn babies and any special care that they may require.
-To learn more about the different levels of NICUs and what do they do, we spoke with our own Medical Director of Neonatology and interim CEO of Florida Hospital for Children, Rajan Wadhawan, MD.
+Here's a quick guide to learn more about the different levels of NICUs and what do they do.

 The History of the NICU

-In 1922, hospitals began creating spaces specifically for newborns and the first NICUs were born, explains Dr. Wadhawan.
-However, it wasnt until the 1970s that they were an established part of every hospital in the developed world.
+In 1922, hospitals began creating spaces specifically for newborns and the first NICUs were born.
+However, it wasn't until the 1970's that they were an established part of every hospital in the developed world.
 In 2004, the American Academy of Pediatrics introduced what we now know as the levels of NICU and in 2012 amended it to four levels of NICU, which set forth expectations and regulations for determining the level of care and resources required to be certified in each level.

 Level I NICU

 Level I NICUs are where most babies go after birth.
 Full-term, healthy babies with a low risk of complications go to this nursery after they're born.
 It isn't really a NICU in the way that most people think, since there's no need for the intensive care aspect.

 Babies that have reached at least 35 weeks of gestational maturity, meaning the mother was pregnant for 35 weeks, go to Level I. They also stabilize newborn infants who are ill and those that were born less than 35 weeks gestation until they can be transferred to a facility that can provide the appropriate level of neonatal care.
 Level I NICUs must be staffed by pediatricians, family physicians, nurse practitioners, and other advanced practice registered nurses.

 Level II NICU